Tiny-Foxes/kitsu-template/README.md

 	return MyVar + n
 end

--- List only what you want to export. internal variables should stay hidden to prevent other things from messing with them.
+-- List only what you want to export.
+Internal variables should stay hidden to prevent other things from messing with them.
 MyLib = {
+	VERSION = '1.0',
 	var = MyVar,
 	func = MyFunc
 }
 MyLib.__index = MyLib

--- It's a nice gesture to let the log know we've loaded in. print('Loaded MyLib') return MyLib
+-- It's a nice gesture to let the log know we've loaded in. print('Loaded MyLib v'..MyLib.VERSION) return MyLib
 ```